FRANC: A Lightweight Framework for High-Quality Code Generation: Background

-\textbf{\textit{ML-based code generation}} leverages NLP techniques to generate source code from a given context.
-The context can be a combination of natural language and source code.
-It can also include file/variable names, other files in the software system, \etc~The code generation problem was previously tackled as a \textit{sequence-to-sequence (seq2seq) learning} problem~\cite{seq2seq}.
+\textbf{\textit{LLM-based code generation}} leverages NLP techniques to generate source code from a given \textbf{\textit{prompt}}.
+The prompt can be a combination of natural language and code (\eg a function definition, expressions, code comments \etc).
+The code generation problem was previously tackled as a \textit{sequence-to-sequence (seq2seq) learning} problem~\cite{seq2seq}.
 Prior works used Recurrent Neural Networks (RNN) and neural networks based on Long Short-Term Memory (LSTM)~\cite{seq2seq, Sherstinsky_2020} to generate source code.
-To memorize specific portions of the training input for learning, the LSTM and RNN use a feedback loop during training.
+The LSTM and RNN use a feedback loop during training to memorize specific portions of the input for learning.